rabvat/win32_calculator/README.md

 -
 <img width="336" height="418" alt="QQ_1781107981718" src="https://github.com/user-attachments/assets/e4acef59-3843-4653-ba32-5da94d4f63ce" />

-What is this repository?
+About this repository?
 -
-Frankly speaking, this win32 calculator is fully written by claude haiku 4.5 .<br>
+This calculator is fully written by claude haiku 4.5 .<br>
 I started this project only to practice my AI skills. <br>
-If there are any inconveniences that I have created, I will be soooo sorry.<br>
+If there are any inconveniences that I have created, I will be so sorry and take immediate action to fix it.<br>

 What are functions in this win32 calculaor?
 -